|

 Program.
 The control group was men enrolled in undergraduate psychology courses

 at a large university in the same city as the diversion program.
+Analyses did reveal some differences in attitudes between the two groups, but

 their answers very often quite similar.
 For example, 75.5% of johns and 80% of